 I don’t care if it’s ‘weird’ – I’m a grown adult who loves drinking milk

-Admitting to enjoying of glass of cow’s milk as an adult is tantamount to saying you collect Squishmallows and take baths with a sibling.
+Admitting to enjoying of glass of cow’s milk as an adult is tantamount to saying you collect cuddly toys and take baths with a sibling.
 But haters take note: ignoring the ick and downing a glass of the white stuff could come with massive health benefits, finds Helen Coffey

 Your support helps us to tell the story